List of most-viewed YouTube videos: Billion-View Club

 With numerous videos readily clearing one billion views by 2018, more interest has been on two- and three-billion-views-and-higher metrics.
 In May 2014, "Gangnam Style" became the first video to exceed two billion views.
 "Despacito" became the first video to reach three billion views in August 2017, four billion in October 2017, five billion in April 2018, six billion in February 2019, and seven billion in October 2020.
 "Baby Shark Dance" became the first video to reach eight billion views in February 2021, nine billion views in July 2021, and ten billion views in January 2022.
-As of March 2025, it has more than fifteen billion views.
+As of June 2026, it has more than seventeen billion views.

-As of May 2023, thirteen videos have exceeded four billion views, eight of which exceed five billion views, five of which exceed six billion views, and two of which exceed eight billion views.
+As of April 2026, 30 videos have exceeded four billion views, fourteen of which exceed five billion views, eight of which exceed six billion views, five of which exceed seven billion views, and three of which exceed eight billion views.
 "See You Again" became the second video to reach three billion views in August 2017, followed by "Gangnam Style" in November 2017.
 "Shape of You" became the second video to reach four billion views in January 2019, followed by "See You Again" in February 2019.
 "Baby Shark Dance" became the second video to reach five billion views in April 2020, followed by "Shape of You" in October 2020.
 "Baby Shark Dance" became the second video to reach six billion views in July 2020, and seven billion views in October 2020.